worldbank/ietoolkit/src/mdhlp/iedropone.md

 writing "ietoolkit iedropone" in the subject line to: dimeanalytics@worldbank.org

-You can also see the code, make comments to the code, see the version history of the code, and submit additions or edits to the code through [GitHub repository](https://github.com/worldbank/ietoolkit) for `ietoolkit`.
+You can also see the code, make comments to the code, see the version history of the code, and submit additions or edits to the code through the [GitHub repository](https://github.com/worldbank/ietoolkit) for `ietoolkit`.

 # Author